Practical Tips for Implementing the Open-Closed Principle

 -

-Run-Time Binding: Take advantage of dynamic dispatch to invoke overridden methods based on the actual object type at runtime.
+Run-Time Binding: Dynamic dispatch invokes overridden methods based on the actual object type at runtime — no manual branching needed.

 -